osaxma/dfs/ANALYSIS_SERVER_NOTES.md

 ### How can I find all unused top level declarations within a project?
 ---

 Again, one needs to first find all the top level declaration based on the Dart language grammar then search for any references for these declarations.
-While one can use the visitor approach from the `analyzer` package (i.e. `SimpleAstVisitor.visitTopLevelVariableDeclaration`), and collect all the top level declarations, how can one search for their references?
+While the visitor approach from the `analyzer` package (i.e. `SimpleAstVisitor.visitTopLevelVariableDeclaration`) can be used to collect all the top level declarations, how can the references for those declarations be found?

-If one digs deep into the `analysis_server` package, they'll find a class called [`SearchEngine`](https://github.com/dart-lang/sdk/blob/edbf6300a13095e164a876ee33251ec91fea072f/pkg/analysis_server/lib/src/services/search/search_engine.dart#L43).
+When digging into the `analysis_server` package, a [`SearchEngine`](https://github.com/dart-lang/sdk/blob/edbf6300a13095e164a876ee33251ec91fea072f/pkg/analysis_server/lib/src/services/search/search_engine.dart#L43) class is found.
 The search engine has exactly what we need: `SearchEngine.searchReferences` as well as `SearchEngine.searchTopLevelDeclarations` (so no need to visit the ast and collect top level declarations manually).
 Though, the `analysis_server` package is not intended to be used as a package (i.e. not published on `pub.dev`) but, as the name implies, it is intended to be used as a server.
 Hence, we will instead use `analysis_server_client` which can communicate with the server to execute the requests that we are interested in.
 This will be done using [Dart Analysis Server (DAS) Protocol API](https://htmlpreview.github.io/?https://github.com/dart-lang/sdk/blob/main/pkg/analysis_server/doc/api.html).

 Now we know that there's a solution.
 We can spin the analysis server, and do the following: